mongodb/mongodb-kubernetes-operator/docs/contributing.md

 make e2e-k8s test=<test-name>
 ```

 This will only re-build the e2e test image.
+Add `IMG_BUILD_ARGS=--insecure` if necessary

 We have built a simple mechanism to run E2E tests on your cluster using a runner
 that deploys a series of Kubernetes objects, runs them, and awaits for their